And greetings once again, ladies and gentlemen, great to have you here.

 And so the only leverage the Republicans have is to walk away and let Obama own whatever's going to happen.

-And if, find out if I'm wrong, if Obama believes if the analysts are correct that Obama does not want a second term recession, that he's very concerned about his legacy in that regard, then he won't drive this country over the cliff.
+And if, find out if I'm wrong, if Obama believes, if the analysts are correct that Obama does not want a second-term recession, that he's very concerned about his legacy in that regard, then he won't drive this country over the cliff.

 Because the cliff, I believe, is his agenda.

-The cliff's already written, the agenda is already written.
+The agenda is already written.

 This whole second term agenda going over to Cliff, it's already on the books.